gatsbyjs/gatsby/docs/docs/plugins-themes-and-starters.md

 | ◐    | Somewhat capable (not as recommended of a practice or less supported) |
 | ○    | Not capable                                                           |

-### Differences in maintainability
+### Differences and considerations in maintenance

-When it comes to maintaining a Gatsby site, plugins and themes offer a distinct advantage to starters by being distributed as packages, making pulling in upstream changes in multiple Gatsby sites as easy as a new install.
+When it comes to maintaining a Gatsby site, plugins and themes offer a distinct advantage to starters by being distributed as packages.
+This means making changes in multiple Gatsby sites is as easy as a new install of an updated package upstream.
+It's difficult to sync changes across multiple sites derived from the same starter.

 | Maintenance        | Plugin | Theme | Starter |
 | ------------------ | ------ | ----- | ------- |